 Time and cost to implement

-There are two approaches to implementing an outsourced product recall call centre, with quite different timelines to implement:
+There are two approaches to implementing outsourced product recall call centre services, with quite different timelines to implement:

 The ideal approach, if budget permits, is to have a call centre constantly on standby and in a state of semi-readiness for a recall or other emergency.
 This should reduce the implementation timeline to hours rather than days.
 In this scenario, the company would work with the outsourcer to have a telephone number connected, key personnel trained, and a workflow and reporting format pre-determined in the event of a recall.
 The parties would agree on a minimum number of staff deployable within x number of hours or days (usually with a sliding scale).
 These two inputs are key to the cost – in other words, the more people that are needed, and the faster they are needed on the phones, the more expensive the price.
 Most commonly, the company would pay the outsourcer three fee components: </p

 - A set-up fee (covering a scoping workshop, technology and telecommunications set-up, train-the-trainer, test-run, operational manual with contact list and escalation plan etc)

 - A small monthly retainer (similar to an insurance policy, but for guaranteed service coverage), and

 - Activation and test-run fees (typically hourly rate-based)